× Close

 Hegel argued in the nineteenth century that a society is linked to the development of the social mind.
 This led to the concept of group identity and group spirit.
 These terms were and still are very important in the discipline of social psychology.

-Gordon Allport supports thinking about social psychology today.
-He recognized that social behavior stems from interactions between people.
+Gordon Allport recognized that social behavior stems from interactions between people.
 He developed a methodological approach for social contact with his contact hypothesis.

 In the 1930s, many Gestalt psychologists fled to the United States from Nazi Germany.
 They were then in the midst of the development of social psychology as a separate discipline of the dominant behavioral and psychoanalytic studies at the time.
 In this way, Gestalt psychologists can be understood as an example of a social psychologist.

-Another example of a theory in which social psychology is discussed is the social identity theory of Henri Tajfel and John Turner from 1979.
+Another example of a theory in this category, is the social identity theory of Henri Tajfel and John Turner from 1979.
 Erving Goffman is also a frequently recurring name in social psychology.
 Together with Robert Freed Bales, he is regarded as the founder of social interaction theory.

-Impression Management: this article provides a practical explanation of Impression Management, developed by Erving Goffman.
-The article starts with a general definition of Impression Management, followed by supporting theories and the different techniques and methods associated with this…
+Impression Management Theory: this article provides a practical explanation of Impression Management, developed by Erving Goffman.
+The article starts with a general definition of Impression Management Theory, followed by supporting theories and the different techniques and methods associated…